-For the younger children, we would encourage you to check out the FREE Family Concerts that are held at the City Opera House in downtown Traverse City and designed specifically for children!
+For the younger children, we would encourage you to check out the FREE TSO ToTs @ TADL events that are held at the Woodmere Branch of the Traverse Area District Libary and designed specifically for children ages 5 and under!

 Please turn off and/or silence all electronics once in the concert hall; recording, video, or still photography is not permitted.
 Be considerate of your neighbor and try to limit excessive use of perfume or cologne, coughing, rustling of your program or excessive moving around in your seat while the orchestra is playing.

 Business casual attire is appropriate – you won’t see anyone wearing sweatpants or ratty jeans with holes in the knees, but there’s no need to wear a suit and tie or a fancy dress.
 It’s traditional to hold your applause until the conductor turns to face the audience, which will be at the end of a piece of music.
 But if you feel moved to briefly applaud in between the movements that make up a piece of music, please feel free to do so.
 Once the conductor has turned around, the audience generally erupts into clapping, cheering and the occasional standing ovation!

 If you have any other questions, please don’t hesitate to send us an e-mail at firstname.lastname@example.org or call our office at (231) 947 7120.